fritztheritz/cs103a-cpa02/README.md

-# cs103a-cpa02
+# CS103a_PA03

-A large fraction of software development involves designing, implementing, deploying, and monitoring interactive database backed web applications.
-PA03 gave you some experience making modifications to such an application, but it will help your future career to have an app that you personally have developed, starting from the PA03 base.
+Much of today's software development involves working database-backed responsive interactive web applications.
+Having an experience modifying such a website using Express/Mongoose/EJS will make it easier to understand similar frameworks and to jump into a full-stack web development project.
+Most web apps these days use a front end framework too (e.g. React, ReactNative, Angular), but even these are based on HTML and have a CSS Bootstrap-like styling feature.
+Working with this PA will help you on CPA02 where you need to build on this code base and build something interesting demonstrating your mastery of the core full-stack skills and your ability to learn new techniques on your own.

 This is a starter project which has a simple authentication module